Lazap-Development/Lazap/README.md

 yarn install
 ```

-- Keep in mind that if you're using **Windows** and you're getting an execution error for yarn, you might need to do this if in a powershell window that is ran as admin!
+- Keep in mind that if you're using **Windows** and you're getting an execution error for yarn, you might need to do this in a powershell window that is ran as admin!

 `Set-ExecutionPolicy RemoteSigned`